mkijowski/lab1-ceg-3400/LAB1-INSTRUCTIONS.md

 #### Preparation

 This should be a simple lab that only requires some basic Bash scripting, so all you should need is access to Bash.
-I have provided an AWS instance just in case.

 I have provided helpful bash hints and tips but it is up to you to fully implement the requirements.